DrakeData/MSDS434-Final_P2/README.md

 ```

 ### Step 6: Deploy frontend application
 To present my EDA findings and my model's success, I created a streamlit app and deployed it on GCP's Cloud Run.
-I used Visual Studio Code as my GUI, Docker as my environemnt container, and Google Cloud SDK to push my app from my local machine to my cloud enviornment.
+I used Visual Studio Code as my GUI, Docker as my environment container, and Google Cloud SDK to push my app from my local machine to my cloud environment.

 ![app1](images/app1.PNG)